nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 When encoding a Lua object, if a function is found, then it is invoked (with no arguments) and the (single) returned value is encoded in the place of the function.

+!!! note

+    All examples below use in-memory JSON or content read from the SPIFFS file system.
+However, where a streaming implementation really shines is in fetching large JSON structures from the remote resources and extracting values on-the-fly.
+An elaborate streaming example can be found in the [`/lua_examples`](../../../lua_examples/sjson-streaming.lua) folder.

 ## sjson.encoder()

 This creates an encoder object that can convert a Lua object into a JSON encoded string.